gretasaskia/gretasaskia.github.io/index.md

 - The success rate of finishing a path with a target article about a man is higher than the success rate of women.
 - The in-degree for target articles about men is higher than the in-degree for target articles about women, thus there are more possibilites to reach the men than the women.
-- People tend to be longer to navigate a path towards a women article than towards a man article.
+- People tend to take longer to navigate a path towards a woman article than towards a man article.
 - The paths leading to an article about a woman are longer than those leading to men.
 - People find paths leading to articles about women more difficult than those leading to men.